-UL began in 2014 with a desire to support those wrestling with what it means to follow Jesus in marginalised communities.
+Urban Life is a team of theological accompaniers who journey alongside individuals, groups, collectives, teams and churches to stimulate reflection on mission practice.
+We devise bespoke learning journeys that weave together practical experience and current academic thinking in order to help practitioners continue to enrich their mission in marginalised communities.
+Our programmes range from informal gatherings to accredited training at graduate and postgraduate level delivered as part of the Common Awards framework.
 We do this by developing learning programmes that help participants to reflect theologically on their practice.
 We work in a team to bring a variety of skills and experiences to accompany or facilitate this work.

 Anna Ruddick is a community theologian and researcher who facilitates theological reflection and learning for leaders, congregations and Christian organisations seeking to deepen and strengthen their relationships with their local community.
 She holds a Doctorate in Practical Theology and, in addition to her role as Core team member for Urban Life, is a Community Engagement Associate for Livability, a Research Fellow at Bristol Baptist College, and a trustee of the William Temple Foundation.